 Flourless Chocolate Cake Recipe

 This flourless chocolate cake recipe really tastes wonderful.
 The cake gets that very interesting texture the day after.
-Moist, rich, chocolaty and flavorful… That strong espresso really makes a difference – if you love an intense coffee flavor.
-You can also replace it by water or milk.
-The sauce I used to drizzle the cake with, is simply melted salted caramel ice cream…
+It’s moist, rich, chocolaty and flavorful… Everything you love about a chocolate cake!
+That strong espresso really makes a difference – if you love an intense coffee flavor.

 - ½ lb dark chocolate (225 g)